-The Blue Badge scheme applies throughout the UK, except for certain London boroughs (City of London, Westminster, Kensington and Chelsea, and part of Camden) who have their own versions.
-These boroughs do have some parking concessions for Blue Badge holders, so contact them to find out more.
+The Blue Badge scheme applies throughout the UK, except for certain London boroughs (City of London, Westminster, Kensington and Chelsea, and part of Camden) which have their own versions.
+These boroughs have some parking concessions for Blue Badge holders, so you should contact them to find out more.

-You might qualify for a Blue Badge automatically or you may need to undergo an assessment.
+You may qualify for a Blue Badge automatically or you may need to have an assessment.